MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 =======
 .. _ch.gen.mtbl:

+The MAD Tables (MTables) --- also named Table File System (TFS) --- are objects convenient to store, read and write a large amount of heterogeneous information organized as columns and header.
+The MTables are also containers that provide fast access to their rows, columns, and cells by referring to their indexes, or some values of the designated reference column, or by running iterators constrained with ranges and predicates.

 The :literal:`mtable` object is the *root object* of the TFS tables that store information relative to tables.